Delaware County Pennsylvania assistance programs.

 Find resources and programs to help with bills, rent, and employment

-Thousands of Delaware County residents are struggling in this weak economy.
-The Community Action Agency of Delaware County, Inc. (CAADC) has as its primary goal the objective of assisting individuals and families with short term difficulties, bills, and expenses and to also ensure that they have access to programs to help them over the long term.
+The Community Action Agency of Delaware County, Inc. (CAADC) has as its primary goal the objective of assisting individuals and families with short term difficulties.
+There may be grants to help pay bills, and expenses and to also ensure that they have access to programs to help them over the long term.
 They can provide grants, bill and rent assistance, food, job training, and in general help individuals move towards economic self-sufficiency.
 Some of what they offer includes the following, and find information on other non-profit agency assistance programs.

 The average size of the grant provided by this program is equal to one month's rent.
 Funds are also available for people who are currently homeless, and that money is to help them move into a new residence or apartment.
 CAADC offers many financial services for housing needs.